opendocsg/slw-judgments-backfill/2014_SGCA_2/report.md

 **Introduction**

 1       Pursuant to a Writ of Distress, Orchard Central Pte Ltd (“Orchard Central”) distrained, amongst other things, the jewellery found on the premises of its tenant, Cupid Jewels Pte Ltd (“Cupid Jewels”).
 The jewellery distrained had been delivered to Cupid Jewels by Forever Jewels Pte Ltd (“Forever Jewels”).
 Cupid Jewels and Forever Jewels filed separate applications for the release of the jewellery.
-Both of their applications were dismissed by a High Court judge (“the Judge”) (see _Orchard Central Pte Ltd v Cupid Jewels Pte Ltd (Forever Jewels Pte Ltd, non-party)_ [2013] 2 SLR 667 (“the Judgment”)).
+Both of their applications were dismissed by a High Court judge (“the Judge”) (see _Orchard Central Pte Ltd v Cupid Jewels Pte Ltd (Forever Jewels Pte Ltd, non-party)_ <span class="citation">[2013] 2 SLR 667</span> (“the Judgment”)).
 Dissatisfied with the Judge’s decision, Cupid Jewels and Forever Jewels filed Civil Appeal No 32 of 2013 (“CA 32”) and Civil Appeal No 33 of 2013 (“CA 33”) respectively.

 2       After considering the parties’ submissions, we dismissed both CA 32 and CA 33.
 We now give the detailed reasons for our decision.